jsdf/react-native-refreshable-listview/README.md

 ### changelog

+- **1.1.0**
+  - added behaviour to ignore inertial scrolling (@dhrrgn)
+  - exposed props: ignoreInertialScroll, scrollEventThrottle
 - **1.0.0**
   - Split RefreshableListView into 3 parts:
     - RefreshableListView handles 'refreshing' state by invoking 'loadData' callback and waiting for resolution.
     - ControlledRefreshableListView handles rendering of ListView header, depending on isRefreshing prop.
 Calls onRefresh handler when pulldown-to-refresh scroll motion occurs.
     - RefreshingIndicator is the component rendered in the header of the ListView when refreshing.
 Pass in a customised version of this (or a completely different component) to RefreshableListView or ControlledRefreshableListView if you want to customise refresh indicator appearance.
   - Added Jest unit tests
 - **0.3.0** added minPulldownTime & minBetweenTime props, fixed bug where refresh could happen twice
 - **0.2.0** added support for ListView props setNativeProps and getScrollResponder (@almost & @sscotth)